Heiress, Inc.

 Once upon a time, there was a princess named Edith and a prince named Harold.
 They were married in 1895 and that was the beginning of an unhappy tale.

-Edith was from the kingdom of Rockefeller, the daughter of oil king JoHn D.
+Edith was from the kingdom of Rockefeller, the daughter of oil king John D.

 Harold sprang from the McCormick empire, his father, Cyrus, had devised a thing called the reaper.